Comité Ejecutivo AQHA 2018

 Banks and his wife, Laina, an AQHA director-at-large and dedicated lover of the American Quarter Horse way of life, reside on the ranch in Schulenburg, Texas, where they spend most of their time breeding and raising American Quarter Horses.
 They share three children, son Paul and daughter-in-law Heather; daughter Lindsay and son-in-law David Kutac; and son Russell and daughter-in-law Dr. Crystal Banks, and the joy of seven grandchildren.

 James “Jim” Hunt of Faith, South Dakota, is an AQHA life member and has been an AQHA director since 2013.
-Hunt has served on the Ranching Council, Studbook and Registration Committee, Animal Welfare Commission and Hall of Fame Selection Committee.
+Hunt has served on the Ranching Council, Stud Book and Registration Committee, Animal Welfare Commission and Hall of Fame Selection Committee.
 He has also served on the governance and microchipping task forces.
-Hunt was the chairman of the Ranching Committee.
+Hunt also served as the chairman of the Ranching Committee.
 He also spearheaded developing the AQHA Ranching Heritage Breeder Young Horse Development Program and has personally donated more than 50 foals from his breeding program to this AQHYA program.

 Hunt graduated from South Dakota State University with a bachelor’s degree in agricultural business and worked for Hulett National Bank in Wyoming as a loan officer and then vice president.
 He competed as a Professional Rodeo Cowboys Association saddle bronc rider, was the event director in the South Dakota Rodeo and Northwest Ranch Cowboy’s associations and was captain of the South Dakota State University College Rodeo Team.
 Hunt was also an agricultural reporter for radio station KLSC in Watertown, South Dakota.
 Hunt currently owns and operates Open Box Rafter Ranch, a working cattle and horse operation that has produced its own annual Quarter Horse production sale since 1994.
-He is an AQHA 30-year breeder and has bred more than 1,000 registered American Quarter Horses, including an AQHA Champion, Superior, Performance Register of Merit horses, AQHA World Show and Wrangler National Finals Rodeo qualifiers.
+He is an AQHA 30-year breeder and has bred more than 1,000 registered American Quarter Horses, including an AQHA Champion, Superior and Performance Register of Merit horses, AQHA World Show and Wrangler National Finals Rodeo qualifiers.
+Open Box Rafter Ranch was named the 2019 AQHA Ranching Heritage Breeder of the Year.

 Hunt has also served on the Rushmore Plaza Expansion Project Design Committee, Central States Fair Board of Directors, Black Hills Stock Show Horse Committee, Black Hills Stock Show Foundation Board, Sunshine Bible Academy School Board, SBA Foundation Board, Bethel Free Lutheran Church deacon and South Dakota Quarter Horse Association Board of Directors.

-Hunt and his wife, Joni, have seven children, all of whom are involved in the family ranching operation: oldest son J. Tom and wife Sage, who have 2 1/2-year-old twin girls and 6-month-old boy and girl twins; daughters Jessica and Jimmie Jean; son Justin and wife Erica, and sons Joshua, Jordan and Jeb.
+Hunt and his wife, Joni, have seven children, all of whom are involved in the family ranching operation: oldest son J. Tom and wife Sage, who have 4-year-old twin girls and 2-year-old boy and girl twins; daughters Jessica and Jimmie Jean; sons Joshua and Jordan; son Justin and wife Erica; and son Jeb and wife Dr. Grace Hunt.

 Jeff Tebow is an AQHA life member and has served as an AQHA director since 2011.
-Tebow currently serves on the Studbook and Registration, Hall of Fame Selection, and Grievance committees.
+Tebow currently serves on the AQHA Executive Committee and formerly on the Stud Book and Registration, Hall of Fame Selection, and Grievance committees.
 He has also served on the Racing Committee and Racing Council.

 Tebow is a life member of the Oklahoma Quarter Horse Racing and Oklahoma Quarter Horse associations.
-He is a past president of the Oklahoma Quarter Horse Racing Association and currently serves as an OQHRA board of director.
+He is a past OQHRA president and currently serves as an OQHRA board of director.
 He was also the Oklahoma Quarter Horse Youth Association president in 1983.
-He is a member of the Ranchero Visitadores-Los Bustardos, Southwest Texas Cattleman’s Association, National Auctioneers Association, Oklahoma Auctioneers Association, National Rifle Association and United States Team Roping Championship Association.
+He is a member of the Ranchero Visitadores-Los Bustardos, Southwest Texas Cattleman’s Association, National Auctioneers Association, Oklahoma Auctioneers Association, National Rifle Association and United States Team Roping Championships.

-He is an avid competitor at AQHA shows and ropings.
-He also earned the reserve world champion title in boxing and was a finalist in ranch riding and heading at the 2017 Adequan® Select World.
+He has been an avid competitor at AQHA shows in the past and currently enjoys team roping.
+He also earned the reserve world champion title in boxing, and was a finalist in ranch riding and heading at the 2017 Adequan® Select World.

 Tebow and his wife, Vickie, reside in Piedmont, Oklahoma.
 Tebow also has two daughters, AQHYA Past President Ann Elizabeth and Meg, who served on the AQHYA board of directors.